Richard B. Wright: Early life and education

 Wright was born in Midland, Ontario, to Laverne and Laura (née Thomas).
-Wright graduated from Midland high school in 1956, and attended and graduated from Ryerson Polytechnic Institute in the area of Radio and TV arts in 1959.
+Wright graduated from high school in Midland in 1956, and attended and graduated from Ryerson Polytechnic Institute in the area of radio and TV arts in 1959.
 He worked briefly within local newspapers and radio stations as a copywriter before becoming an assistant editor for Macmillan Canada in 1960.

 Career

 Debut and success

 Wright married Phyllis Wright (née Cotton) in 1966 and they have two sons, Christopher Stephen and Richard Andrew.
 During Wright's time at Macmillan, he published his first book, a children's book entitled Andrew Tolliver (later retitled One John A. Too Many).
 Wright's first full-length novel, The Weekend Man, was written in eighteen months while staying at his wife's family cottage in Quebec.
 The novel became a critical success, winning praise for Wright's versatility and ability to create believable female characters.
-In 1970, Wright returned to postsecondary at Trent University, graduating in 1972 with a B.A. in English.
-In 1976, Wright obtained a position at Ridley College, a private school, teaching English until his retirement.
+In 1970, Wright returned to postsecondary education at Trent University, graduating in 1972 with a B.A. in English.
+In 1976, he obtained a position at Ridley College, a private school, where he taught English until his retirement.